Thanks for visiting my website! I hope you have a fun time taking a look around. Here’s a little bit about me…

 Reading!
 Like all writers I became obsessed with books from the moment I could open them.
 Reading was (and still is – along with writing) my favourite thing in the world to do.
 I was enchanted by the faraway worlds I could read about and by the wonderful characters I came across in the stories I read.
 They inspired me and expanded my definition of what the world was like and what we could achieve if we put our hearts and minds to it.
 My love of books made me feel that writing stories must be the best thing to do in the world.

-The fourth Model Under Cover mystery has just been published and a children’s book, Nigel of Hyde Park, that I wrote and illustrated was published a few years before Model Under Cover was…so that makes five books in total that have been published!
-There are a few more finished books lurking at the back of my desk at home, books I wrote before I wrote Model Under Cover…but I doubt any of them will ever see the light of day.
+I’ve written four Model Under Cover mysteries, plus a children’s book, Nigel of Hyde Park…all of which have been published – so that makes five books.
+I have written the first book of my new series, Royal Rebel, and it will be published in the U.K. in January 2019.
+Confession: there are a few more finished books lurking at the back of my writing desk, books I wrote before I wrote Model Under Cover…but I doubt any of them will ever see the light of day.
 If I hid them away, I did so for a reason!

 Nigel of Hyde Park, a picture book for younger children.
 It’s a story about a very young dragon with frizzy hair who lives in Hyde Park and must find courage so that he can become King of Hyde Park (his grandmother is ruling at present).
 I wrote and illustrated the book, and had enormous fun doing it!
 Model Under Cover is the first series I’ve ever written.
 The order of the books is: A Crime of Fashion (Paris), Stolen with Style (New York City), Deadly by Design (London), and Dressed to Kill (Milan).

 Axelle is pronounced with the accent on the second syllable, like the verb “excel” – not like the car part!